cbuchart/operating_systems_lectures/notes/notes.md

 ### Segmentation

-Segmented memory is the only memory management technique that does not provide the user\'s program with a \'linear and contiguous address space.\" Segments are areas of memory that usually correspond to a logical grouping of information such as a code procedure or a data array.
+Segmented memory is the only memory management technique that does not provide the user\'s program with a _linear and contiguous address space._ Segments are areas of memory that usually correspond to a logical grouping of information such as a code procedure or a data array.
 Segments require hardware support in the form of a segment table which usually contains the physical address of the segment in memory, its size, and other data such as access protection bits and status (swapped in, swapped out, etc.) Addresses in a segmented system usually consist of the segment id and an offset relative to the segment base address, defined to be offset zero.

 Segmentation allows better access protection than other schemes because memory references are relative to a specific segment and the hardware will not permit the application to reference memory not defined for that segment.